nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 Buy the best package you can afford.
 Because of dynamic pricing, you can always upgrade to a higher package later without losing any money since you only pay for what’s new to you.

-If you want further assistance choosing a package, Logos has put together [a helpful questionnaire](https://partner.logosbible.com/click.track?CID=432198&AFID=460205&nonencodedurl=https://www.logos.com/help-me-choose-package) to help you identify which package might best suit you.
+If you want further assistance choosing a package, Logos assembled [a questionnaire](https://partner.logosbible.com/click.track?CID=432198&AFID=460205&nonencodedurl=https://www.logos.com/help-me-choose-package) to help you identify which package might best suit you.
 You can also view a detailed [base package comparison](https://partner.logosbible.com/click.track?CID=432198&AFID=460205&nonencodedurl=https://www.logos.com/compare-packages).

 Use [this link](http://bit.ly/Logos9) for my exclusive partner discount to get 15% off your Logos 9 base package and five free books as well!